isaacchua0309/tp/docs/UserGuide.md

 list
 ```

-This displays all your contacts in the left panel.
+This displays all your friends in the left panel.

 ![Listing All Friends](images/list_command.png)

+> 💡 **List Tips**:
+> * You should run this command after adding, deleting or editing friends to see the updated list.
+> * You should also run this command after running find or findsport commands to view the full list.

 #### Editing a Friend